The Howard County Health Department

 Click HERE or above to go to current Health News

-While it is no longer National Influenza Vaccination Week (NIVW) it is not too late to get the flu vaccine.
+It is not too late to get the flu vaccine.
 It takes about two weeks after vaccination for the immune system to build the antibodies the body needs to provide protection against the flu.
-Once vaccinated, you can enjoy this holiday season knowing that you have taken the single best step to protect yourself and your loved ones against the flu.

 Below are great resources:

 Additional information from the CDC about the 2014-2015 Flu season: This winter's flu season is likely to be a bad one.
 Each flu season different strains (or types) of the flu are dominant.
 This season Influenza A (H3N2) is the dominant strain.
 In years when this strain is dominant, there are more hospitalizations.
 The other challenge this year according to Dr. Tom Frieden, CDC Director, is that the H3N2 strain has mutated (changed) since the vaccine was made early in the year.

 - What does this mean?
 The vaccine may be less effective if you come in contact with the H3N2 type of virus (There are several other strains contained in the flu shot and you are protected against them).
 It is not completely ineffective.
 You have some protection, but it may not be as robust as it was before the virus mutated.

 - What can I do?
 The flu vaccine still remains THE best way to protect yourself and your family against the flu!
 The second line of defense according to Dr. Frieden is tretment with anti-virals "to patients who may be at higher risk for flu complications.
 These include children younger than 2; adults 65 and older; people with asthma, heart disease, or weakened immune systems; pregnant women; American Indians/Alaska Natives; and people who are "morbidly obese."
 (The Health Department recommends you ALWAYS speak to your healthcare provider for advice before beginning course of treatment.)